-Marketing Adjusted EBIT for the year ended 31 December 2016 was U.S.\$2,815 million, an increase of 14.2 per cent. compared to the year ended 31 December 2015.
-Marketing Adjusted EBIT in the Metals and minerals segment was up 24.5 per cent. over 2015, reflecting healthy demand and generally supportive marketing conditions.
+Marketing Adjusted EBIT for the year ended 31 December 2016 was U.S.\$2,919 million, an increase of 14.2 per cent. compared to the year ended 31 December 2015.
+Marketing Adjusted EBIT in the Metals and Minerals business segment was up 24.5 per cent. over 2015, reflecting healthy demand and generally supportive marketing conditions.
 In percentage terms, albeit from a relatively low 2015 base, nickel and ferroalloys delivered markedly improved contributions, due to the significantly higher stainless steel production, notably in China.
-Marketing Adjusted EBIT in the Energy products segment was up 16.8 per cent. compared to 2015, with solid contributions from both oil and coal.
+Marketing Adjusted EBIT in the Energy Products business segment was up 16.8 per cent. compared to 2015, with solid contributions from both oil and coal.
 Oil declined somewhat from the buoyant comparative prior period, while coal capitalised on market driven supply and quality constraints and concerns, in the aftermath of Chinese policy amendments to curb domestic coal production.
-Marketing Adjusted EBIT in the Agricultural products segment was down 9.3 per cent.
-(U.S.\$43 million) compared to 2015, in large part due to a lower contribution from Viterra Canada.
+Marketing Adjusted EBIT in the Agricultural Products business segment was down slightly compared to 2015, in large part due to a lower contribution from Viterra Canada.